 The gravesites at Père-Lachaise range from a simple, unadorned headstone to towering monuments and even elaborate mini chapels dedicated to the memory of a well-known person or family.
 A lot of the tombs are about the size and shape of a phone booth, with just enough space for a mourner to step inside, kneel to say a prayer, and leave some flowers.
 It’s a beautiful and tranquil place—full of history and death, yet somehow strangely uplifting.

 Unlike, say, the Catacombs, Père-Lachaise is an active cemetery.
-We saw graves as recent as a month or two, as well as a funeral ceremony in progress.
+We’ve frequently seen fresh graves, as well as funeral ceremonies in progress.
 The cemetery manages to squeeze an increasing number of bodies into a finite and already crowded space.
 One way it does this is by combining the remains of multiple family members in the same grave.
 In many parts of North America, such a custom is unheard of, as each body is presumed to have its own casket, vault, and plot of land.
 But at Père-Lachaise (as in many other places), it is not uncommon to reopen a grave after a body has decomposed and add another one.
 Some family (or multi-family) tombs contain dozens of bodies, often in several separate (but contiguous) graves.

 Although the tombs of Père-Lachaise date back as far as 200 years, they are not all equally well maintained.
 Each family or estate is responsible for the upkeep of its own monuments, and while some are in excellent condition even after centuries, many have not been touched in decades.
 So it is very common to see tombs that have collapsed or otherwise fallen into disrepair.
 Often the engravings are completely worn away, making it impossible to tell who was buried there or when; maps of the cemetery show only the most famous occupants.
 In relatively recent times, Père-Lachaise has adopted a standard practice of issuing 30-year leases on gravesites, so that if a lease is not renewed by the family, the remains can be removed, space made for a new grave, and the overall deterioration of the cemetery minimized.